vulongphan/MyPersonalWebsite/content/home/projects.md

  css_class = ""
 +++
 Auxify Web Application: a project that allows Spotify Premium users to host listening rooms that other users can join.
 Users in a listening room can vote for which song to play first in a queue.
 The project integrates backend and frontend development and essentially a MERN (MongoDB, Express, ReactJS, NodeJS) application.
 MongoDB database is hosted on an EC2 Instance provided by the Amazon Web Service.
 The Auxify App is hosted by Heroku at http://auxify.herokuapp.com/

+Arduino Robot controlled by Processing interface: a school project that makes use of the USB port communication between an Arduino board and Processing program.
+Controlled by interactive Processing interface, the robot is able to move in four directions and when it approaches an obstacle, an alarm will sound and LED lights will blink.
+The project is a demonstration of my knowledge in programming with C++ on an Arduino board, programming with Java in Processing and applying efficient USB port communicating protocol.
+The github repository is available at https://github.com/vulongphan/IntroToIM/tree/master/FinalProject